filamentgroup/fg-carousel/demo/index.md

 - Custom Elements: The `fg-carousel` element uses the standard HTML custom elements feature, which are well supported but need a polyfill in IE11 and older.
 This project references WebReflection's [Document Register Element](https://github.com/WebReflection/document-register-element) polyfill which can be found at [demo/lib/document-register-element.js](demo/lib/document-register-element.js).
 It should be loaded prior to the accessible carousel script.
 In our demo page we use the following pattern to load it, but you could package it with <script>this.customElements||document.write('<script src=".demo/lib/document-register-element.js"><\x2fscript>');</script>
 - Intersection Observer: The `fg-carousel` element uses the standard intersection observer API to detect visibility of elements in the scroll area.
 For support, this may need a polyfill.
 We've [included one in the demos](demo/lib/intersection-observer.js) for convenience, via `<script src="./demo/lib/intersection-observer.js" defer></script>`
+- Inert: The standard `inert` attribute (support currently includes Chrome and Edge) is used for disabling the rest of the slides that are not active, which helps ensure a clean "tabs" experience when the component is used with assistive tech.
+Browser support for `inert` is still improving so [WICG's Inert polyfill](https://github.com/WICG/inert) is listed as a dependency of this project and can be found in the [demo/inert.js](demo/inert.js) file.
+You can load it in a deferred or async manner as it is not used until the dialog is opened.
+Example: `<script src="./lib/inert.js" defer></script>`